One of the joys that I get in doing this show, well, joy is the wrong word.

 He said Merry Christmas.

-That's that's the point that I make.
+That's the point that I make.

-Now he mentions a Muslim who he does business with, who said Merry Christmas.
+Now, he mentions a Muslim who he does business with who said Merry Christmas.

-Clearly it didn't bother that guy.
+Clearly, it didn't bother that guy.

 We bend over backwards to avoid offending people who aren't offended in the first place.